Due to Corona Virus please go to: 2020 Early Voting/Election Changes Due To Covid-19.

 - cannot vote at the polls due to religious beliefs

 Applications for ballots must be in writing and should include

-§ if unenrolled and requesting a ballot for a Primary you must specify which party ballot you wish
+- if unenrolled and requesting a ballot for a Primary you must specify which party ballot you wish to receive

-Absentee ballot applications are available at the Town Clerk’s office or by downloading one of the applications below.
+Absentee ballot applications are available at the Town Clerk’s office or by printing the application below.
 You may also make application by letter or note including the information listed above.

 A family member or household member of a person qualified to vote by absentee ballot may apply by using the form below or requesting a form from the Town Clerk’s Office, or by sending a letter with the information above plus the requesters name and voting address.

 Submitting the absentee ballot application: